Section 1 - Name

 SecDSM events are learning events either scheduled or unscheduled.
 Events may be virtual or physical and are subject to interpretation by the SecDSM board of Directors.

-All issues to be voted on during a meeting shall be passed by a simple majority of members present who have voting rights on the given issue.
+All issues to be voted on during a speical meeting shall be passed by a simple majority of members present who have voting rights on the given issue, except for votes to remove a board member which shall require a two-thirds majority.
 If there is more than one option being considered for a given issue, then runoff votes will be held until a majority is reached.
-Any full member who is not considered delinquent in their responsibilities by the Officers or board of directors is eligible to voting.
+Any full member who is not considered delinquent in their responsibilities by the Officers or board of directors is eligible to vote.

 Proxy voting is allowed by a) an e-mail or b) any process pre-approved by the Secretary prior to the vote.
 Any new processes must be pre-approved by the secretary no less than 24 hours prior to the vote.